 What percentage of your students are women, underrepresented minorities, international, full or part time?

-Of the currently 77 students in the program, 62% are women, 8% are underrepresented minorities, and 4% are international.
+Of the approximately 75 students in the program, 62% are women, 8% are underrepresented minorities, and 4% are international.
 100% of our students are full-time; we do not have a part-time program.

 What kind of financial support do students receive?

 All of our admitted students receive full financial support to include tuition, fees, health insurance, and a stipend.
-The stipend for the 2012-2013 academic year will be $30,500.
+The stipend for the 2013-2014 academic year is $30,500.

 Do you offer a Master's degree in Immunology?